top of page

 Web Design - Image courtesy of Tranmautritam

-Web design is concerned with creating a meaningful experience for the user, ensuring functionality, look and style.
+Web design is concerned with creating a meaningful experience for the user, ensuring functionality, look, and style.
 Web development is concerned with clean coding and programming that enables functionality.
 Development is also concerned with client-side/server-side scripting and network security configuration.

 How does this all factor into digital marketing?
 Nine times out of 10, your digital strategy includes driving traffic to your website.
 People may come to your website organically as a result of your SEO efforts.
 When users get to your site – via discovery or any means of marketing – you want them to explore your website.
 You ultimately want people to convert by consuming your product or service.
 How optimized your website is for conversion is affected by the design and functionality.

 Landing pages are a part of your website.
 This is where your conversations happen.
 Ad campaigns lead visitors here to prompt them to take the next action, leading to the “point of conversion.”
-That page is designed with a goal in mind and has a clear call-to-action (i.e. sign up for our newsletter, download our e-book, fill out our contact form for a free consultation).
+That page is designed with a goal in mind and has a clear call to action (i.e. sign up for our newsletter, download our e-book, fill out our contact form for a free consultation).

 J. E. Hill Digital Marketing; web design and web development coding; parts of digital marketing blog